DonczewLab/ChEC-Seq_Analysis/README.md

 ## 11) Authorship & Contributions

-**Kevin A. Boyd** – Designed the Snakemake workflows modularized structure, implemented processing steps, integrated spike-in normalization support, added quality control plots, and created documentation.
+**Kevin A. Boyd** – Designed the Snakemake workflows modularized structure, implemented processing steps, integrated spike-in normalization, added quality control plots, and created documentation.

 **John Ridenour** – Developed original ChEC-seq bash scripts used as the foundation for this pipeline.